What is Geospatial Technology?

 Geospatial technology may be used to create intelligent maps and models that may be interactively queried to get the desired results in a STEM application or may be used to advocate social investigations and policy-based research.
 It may be used to reveal spatial patterns that are embedded in large volumes of data that may not be accessed collectively or mapped otherwise.
 With the advent of BIG data and digital revolution time-series of geospatial datasets may be used to refine regional climate models, retrieve aerosol optical depths and design climate mitigation models.

 Book chapters published in Springer Nature by BGCCCI affiliated faculty

 Almost all activities on the earth have a spatial component that needs to be modelled for various reasons for its better utilization or management.
 Geospatial technology may be used to design digital twins of cities that may be used in multi-criteria analyses, simulations or in predictive modeling and estimations.
 Geospatial data related to climatology may be analyzed at a multi-scalar level to estimate the crop harvests in a region.
 Since all resources may be represented by data geospatial techniques may be employed to derive intelligent solutions for their management and optimization.

 More Information and Further Reading

 Click to read the full article The Rise of Spatial Thinking.

-**Examples of Geospatial Projects at BCC-CUNY.
-These examples will give CUNY students an idea about the potential of geospatial technology.
+Click on Geospatial Projects to get an idea about the potential of geospatial technology.

-** The following videos created at Penn State University describes Geospatial Technology and its applications:
+The following videos created at Penn State University describe Geospatial Technology and its applications: